-Feelings of suddenly having an impossibly giant or tiny body are very common.
-This feeling is already known by the scientific literature as “Alice in Wonderland Syndrome” and it is known as a temporary condition often associated with migraines, brain tumours, and of course the use of psychoactive drugs.
-The effect can either be specifically attributed to the room around you or certain body parts.
-For example, feelings of having a huge head or tiny limbs are quite common.
-This specific mental component has limitless potential in terms of size and the feeling of being simultaneously huge and tiny.
-Even having a body that feels larger than the entire universe is not unheard of.
+Feelings of suddenly having an impossibly giant or tiny body are also a very common manifestation of this effect.
+This feeling is already known by the scientific literature as “Alice in Wonderland Syndrome” and it is known as a temporary condition often associated with migraines, brain tumours and the use of psychoactive drugs.
+The effect can either be specifically attributed to the body as a whole or certain parts of it.
+For example, feelings of having a huge head or tiny limbs are entirely possible.

 This effect is remarkably similar in its appearance to cubist photography and artwork.

 Environmental orbism is a visual distortion characterized by a partitioning of the environment a person is currently in.
 This is manifested in the form of spherical 3-dimensional “orbs” that retain most of the detail and identity of the space they’re distorting.
 These orbs vary in size which leads to gaps that are formed in between.
-The space within these gaps is either completely dark or composed of tightly bound visual and fractal imagery.
-This dark space grows, decreasing the size of the orbs gradually until it eventually becomes the usual darkened holes, spaces and voids commonly exhibited within high dose dissociatives.
+The space within these gaps is either completely dark or composed of tightly bound visual geometry.
+This dark space can eventually grow, progressively decreasing the size of the orbs until one finds themselves surrounded by a dissociative hole.

 Scenery slicing is an effect which only occurs spontaneously and makes the visual field appear as if it has been cut in a remarkably clean way into separate slices with some sort of razor blade.
 These separate slices then proceed to drift slowly away from their original position and can be as simple as three separate sections or as complex as multiple slices of a moving interlocking spiral that’s been cut into your field of vision.

-- Partially Defined Geometry - This is the level where things start to get distinctively complex and indescribable shapes and patterns begin to show themselves.
-At this level, however, the patterns can be described as strictly 2-dimensional.
-They are fine, small and zoomed out in size with a dark colour palette that limits itself to a couple of different shades such as blacks and dark purples.
-They are displayed on both the open and closed eye visual field across a flat veil of geometry but are significantly more detailed with the eyes closed or in dark environments.
+- Partially Defined Geometry - At this level complex indescribable shapes and patterns begin to show themselves.
+However, the patterns can be described as strictly 2-dimensional.
+Geometry at this level is fine, small, and zoomed out in size with a dark colour palette that limits itself to only a few different shades such as blacks, reds and dark purples.
+They are displayed in front of both the open and closed-eye visual field across a flat veil of geometry, but are significantly more detailed with the eyes closed or within dark environments.

-- Fully Defined Geometry – This is the level where the detail in which the geometry displays itself becomes profoundly complex but remains strictly 2-dimensional.
-At this point, the visuals become large in size and extremely intricate in detail with a colour palette that is limitless in its possibilities.
-They are displayed on both the open and closed eye visual field across a flat veil of geometry that floats directly in front of the eyes, remaining significantly more detailed with the eyes closed or in dark environments.
+- Fully Defined Geometry – This is the level where the detail in which the geometry displays itself becomes profoundly complex but remains strictly 2-Dimensional.
+At this point the geometry becomes large in size and extremely intricate in detail with a colour palette that is limitless in its possibilities.
+They are displayed on both the open and closed-eye visual field across a flat veil of geometry that floats directly in front of the eyes, remaining significantly more detailed with the eyes closed or in dark environments.

 External hallucinations experienced during a dissociative trip occur as solid hallucinations which display themselves seamlessly into the external environment as if they were actually happening.
 These only occur at extremely high dosages within dissociatives and are much rarer than the internal hallucinations.
 They can be either delirious or lucid in believability and can be broken down into 3 basic levels: